 The IGS will issue an offer letter to the student, via email (as the system does not automatically generate one).
 If necessary, an ATAS support statement will also be provided.
 Visiting students will be registered on EUCLID and issued with an offer letter only after the required documents have been received and verified.

 It is the responsibility of the PGR Visiting Student to ensure they are on the correct visa, if applicable, for the duration of their visit.

 Further student systems advice on the visiting student record creation process is available at: http://www.studentsystems.ed.ac.uk/staff/User_Guides/

 PGR Visiting Students are not allocated any desk space within the Informatics estate.
 Please consult the School's Room Allocation policy for further information on what desk facilities these students can use whilst visiting.

 Additional administrative information

-Informatics Student Services staff do not administer the recruitment of visiting research staff or interns.
+Informatics Student Services staff do not administer the recruitment of Visiting Researchers/Academics.
 These visitors can be recruited via the University's Visiting Academic or Sponsored Researcher schemes, without the need to matriculate or admit the individual via EUCLID.
-Please contact the appropriate Research Support Office for further information, as they are responsible for registering Visiting Researchers/Academics via the VRS.
+Please contact the appropriate Level Admin / Research Support Office for further information, as they are responsible for registering Visiting Researchers/Academics via the VRS.